Things to Consider for your Mobility Abroad

 Depending on your destination, type of job, length of stay, and immigration regulations at the time, you may need a visa or a work permit for your stay abroad.

-The University of Chichester does not offer outbound advisory services, but you should contact your employer who should be able to provide you with the necessary guidance and information.
+The University of Chichester does not offer immigration advice on work visas overseas, but you should contact your employer, who should be able to provide you with the necessary guidance and information.
+Make sure you consult official sources, such as the consulate of the country you intend to stay in, and use utmost caution if relying on any external agent.

 Flights and travel abroad

-You will need to consider costs of flights and travel while abroad, as the costs can vary drastically.
-Remember all students can apply for the Travel Grant through Student Finance and if you are disadvantaged you may be entitled to a travel grant through the Turing Scheme.
+You will need to consider the costs of flights and travel while abroad, as costs can vary drastically.
+Students may apply for the Travel Grant through Student Finance.

 We strongly recommend that you do not book any flights until you have received an offer letter or a work placement contract.